lennytmp/learning/README.md

 * Find cycle in the linked list using two pointers, return start point
 * Remove duplicates from a list of strings which is larger than the available memory (i.e. with reloads from disk)
 * Count the number of disjoint objects in a bitmap
+* Paint houses so that 2 same colors never go together
 * Tree balancing

 ## Concepts